Coronavorus subsides in state with 77 new reported deaths, 6,229 cases

 On the Treasure Coast, St. Lucie climbed by 3 to 166.
 Martin rose by 2 to 94 and Indian River went up 1 to 56.
 Okeechobee increased to 12 with 2 new fatalities after its first 2 deaths were reported on July 25.
 Miami-Dade climbed by 27 and Broward rose by 14.

-Texas is in fifth place with 8,343 residents' deaths, including the addition of a U.S.-high 274 Saturday, compared with a record 322 last week.
-California reported 178 new deaths after a state-record 202 Wednesday, and is in third place overall with 10,189.
+Texas is in fifth place with 8,459 residents' deaths, including the addition of a U.S.-high 116 Sunday, compared with a record 322 last week.
+California reported 104 new deaths after a state-record 202 Wednesday, and is in third place overall with 10,293.
+Louisiana had the fourth-most deaths Sunday, 56, and is in 11th place.

 New hospitalizations rose by 254 compared with 521 the day before.